tttppp/ragl/rules.md

 4.1.5 The game is played until one of the players is named defeated (either by all buildings and MCVs being destroyed or by pressing “Surrender”).
 Leaving the game before this occurs is highly discouraged as it prevents proper recording of a game result in a replay.

 4.1.6 The use of external software macros (programmed keypress sequences of commands that are not possible to be executed by game engine means, i.e. ordering units automation) is an unsportsmanlike conduct and is forbidden.
 More obvious automation scripts resulting in APM spikes are detectable by replay parsing tools, other suspicious behaviours might be up for scrutiny by officials.
-Positive confirmation of using external tools to gain game advantage will impose a strict ruling, up to a possible ban from particpation in RAGL for as long as admins see fit.
+Positive confirmation of using external tools to gain game advantage will impose a strict ruling, up to a possible ban from participation in RAGL for as long as admins see fit.

 4.1.7 The use of modified clients that alter core gameplay in anyway are strictly forbidden.
-Positive confirmtation of the use of a modified client to gain an unfair advantage will impose a strict ruling, up to a possible ban from particpation in RAGL for as long as admins see fit.
+Positive confirmation of the use of a modified client to gain an unfair advantage will impose a strict ruling, up to a possible ban from participation in RAGL for as long as admins see fit.

-4.1.8 Players found colluding in order to influence the result of their match and remove the uncertainty in the outcome of a match will be subject to strict ruling, up to a possible ban from particpation in RAGL for as long as admins see fit.
+4.1.8 Players found colluding in order to influence the result of their match and remove the uncertainty in the outcome of a match will be subject to strict ruling, up to a possible ban from participation in RAGL for as long as admins see fit.

 ## 4.2 Map pool

-4.2.1 Map pool consists of 10-12 maps specifically uploaded to the Resource Center and marked as “Category: RAGL” and explicit naming and thumbnail watermarks.
+4.2.1 Map pool consists of 10-12 maps specifically uploaded to the Resource Centre and marked as “Category: RAGL” and explicit naming and thumbnail watermarks.
 Usage of any other versions of these maps for the league games is disallowed and will be rejected from being reported as a valid match result.

 4.2.2 All maps include a custom-made design of a Refinery (ERCC) made by Widow and FRenzy to improve the ore mining balance between various refinery positions.
 The refinery has reduced footprint (3x3 with no additional occupied cell at the top), all of its cells except bottom-left and top-right are passable.

-4.2.3 Map pool is to be finalized on May 13th.
+4.2.3 Map pool can be found at ragl.org

+4.2.4: There will be a vote for the communities favourite map before RAGL, this map will be automatically included in the pool.
+Maps must be submitted by Nov 6th.

 ## 4.3 Game disconnects